 This is an issue across all Para-sports and in many nations around the world.
 Recruitment and development strategic initiatives are currently being undertaken by the Canadian Paralympic Committee (CPC) in Canada and by the International Paralympic Committee (IPC) at the international level.
 It is realized by these organizations, which focus on high performance, that recruitment and development are important for the long term survival of Para-sport.
 Cross Country Canada is currently working to develop a comprehensive athlete development strategy specifically for Para-Nordic.

 This initiative has already been started with the production of Cross-Country Skiing - A Sport For Life: Long Term Athlete Development Guide for Athletes with a Disability (LTAD-AWAD).
 The LTAD-AWAD guide is being used as the base for developing the overall AWAD recruitment and development strategy.
 The AWAD guide is a supplement to the able-bodied Long Term Athlete Development (LTAD) guide and generally follows the progression outlined in the able-bodied LTAD but focuses on factors that need to be considered when working with athletes with a disability.
-The LTAD-AWAD guide is not available in an electronic format at this time.
+The LTAD-AWAD guide is available in an electronic format on this website.
 Copies are available free from your Division Office on request.

 The inclusion of Para-Nordic events in the Canada Winter Games (CWG) has become a recruitment and development focus.
 Both athletes and coaches area able to use the CWG as a goal because the CWG offer an appropriate competitive environment given the level of development of Canada's Para-Nordic athlete and coach development systems at this time.